Human-to-human transmission confirmed in China coronavirus

 On the Weibo social media platform, which is widely used in China, people posted prevention advice such as wearing masks and washing hands.
 State broadcaster CCTV recommended staying warm, increasing physical activity, eating lightly and avoiding crowded places.
 Some people said they had canceled their travel plans and were staying home for Lunar New Year.

-Associated Press researcher Yu Bing in Beijing and writer Hyung-jin Kim in Seoul, South Korea, contributed to this report.
+Associated Press researcher Yu Bing in Beijing, writer Hyung-jin Kim in Seoul, South Korea, and writer Rob Gillies in Toronto contributed to this report.